kebman/JSON-to-JS-Presentation/README.md

 A small HTML5 app that takes JavaScript objects (JSON) and makes a swooshy full screen presentation with it using arrow keys.

 ## Where
 In the `bin` folder you will find a file called `index.html`.
 If you look at the code, and know how to edit JSON/JavaScript objects, there should be enough in there to get you started for making a multimedia slide presentation, where the slides comes _swooshing_ towards you in 3D on the Z-axis.
 (OOoh, aaah, wow!)
 CSS transitions are really neat!
+Take a look.
+It's free!

 ## Why
 I had to do this because MS PowerPoint made the sound lag on videos in the presentation...
 Can't have that when my pupils want their local equivalent of the Oscar's!
 Luckily I know how to code, so I figured this would be far more interesting than troubleshooting.
 When all was said and done, the show went down without a hitch.